Helping People in Need | Protecting Animals and Nature | Enriching Community Life

 Learn more about the Trust’s environmental initiatives

-Innovative projects with The Nature Conservancy and Friends of the Verde River saved approximately 2.1 billion gallons of water in the Verde River.
+Innovative projects with The Nature Conservancy and others have saved 15 billion gallons of water in the Verde River.

 Indiana farmers planted a record amount of cover crops in 2021, keeping over 1.6 million tons of sediment out of Indiana waterways.